-D.C. high school sports might return soon — but games are still a question mark
+D.C. high school sports might return soon, but competitions are still a question mark

 What are the protocols the DCSAA is putting together?

-During the first two stages of practices, the DCSAA would like athletes to not share or touch the same equipment or balls, according to a protocol guideline the association sent the D.C.
-Department of Health for approval.
-These workouts would also be voluntary.
+During the first two stages of practices, the DCSAA would like athletes not to share or touch the same equipment or balls, according to protocol guidelines the association sent the D.C. health department for approval.
+These workouts would be voluntary.

 No more than 10 student-athletes and coaches can gather at the same venue during the individual conditioning stage, the DCSAA proposed.
 These numbers would increase as stages progress.
 The same athletes should train together weekly, the DCSAA proposed, as opposed to mixing the groups and increasing the risk of exposure.

-During all stages, the DCSAA proposed, coaches must screen athletes daily for covid-19 symptoms and take their temperature.
-Anyone who tests positive for the coronavirus, as well as anyone who had been around them, will need to quarantine for at least 14 days, the DCSAA proposed.
+During all stages, the DCSAA proposed, coaches must screen athletes daily for symptoms and take their temperature.
+Anyone who tests positive for the coronavirus, as well as anyone who had been around them, will need to isolate or quarantine for at least 14 days, the DCSAA proposed.

-Which other states are playing sports?
+Which states are playing sports?

-All 50 states in the U.S. are allowing high school sports in some capacity.
+All 50 states are allowing high school sports in some capacity.
 Many Maryland counties began fall sports practices in the past few weeks, while Virginia is in the midst of its fall sports season after holding a condensed winter sports season.

-Still, some cities in those states, such as New York City, are not permitting sports.
+Still, some cities in some states, such as New York, are not permitting sports.

 “Nobody likes to be last,” Ray said.
 “There are certain parameters we’re bound by.
 Our kids live in a high-density area in multigenerational houses.
-So, it’s been tough.”
+So it’s been tough.”

 What do local coaches think?